 [Technology Passage]

-Online social networks as crowdsourcing platforms for multimedia-involved behavioral testing: an empirical study
+Online Social Networks as Crowdsourcing Platforms for Multimedia-Involved Behavioral Testing: an Empirical Study

 XX Choi1, XXX Lee1,*

-1School of Integrated Technology, university of Taipei
+1School of Integrated Technology, University of Taipei.

 Abstract

-Online social network have come out as effective crowdsourcing platforms in recent days.
-However, issues about how to effectively exploit them have not been adequately addressed yet.
-Here, we investigate the reliability and effectiveness of multimedia-involved behavioral testing via social network-based crowdsourcing especially focused on Facebook as a medium to recruit participants.
-We conducted a crowdsourcing-based experiment for a music recommendation problem.
-It is shown that different methods for advertisement yields different degrees of efficiency and there exist significant differences in behavioral patterns across different genders and different age groups.
-Also, we compare our experiment with other multimedia-involved crowdsourcing experiments built on amazon mechanical turk, which suggests that social network-based crowdsourcing experiments can achieve comparable efficiency.
-Based on the analysis results, advantages and disadvantages of social network-based crowdsourcing experiments and suggestions for successful experiments are also discussed.
-We will conclude that social networks have a potential to serve as appropriate platforms for behavioral tests to gather in-depth data for even long-term periods of time.
+Online social networks have come out as effective crowdsourcing platforms in recent days.
+However, issues about how to exploit them need to be addressed.
+Here, we investigate the reliability and effectiveness of multimedia-involved behavioral testing via social network-based crowdsourcing, especially focusing on Facebook as a medium to recruit participants.
+By conducting a crowdsourcing-based experiment for a music recommendation problem, we show that different methods for advertisements yield different degrees of efficiency and that there are significant differences in behavioral patterns across genders and age groups.
+Also, we compare our experiment with other multimedia-involved crowdsourcing experiments built on Amazon Mechanical Turk, which suggest that social network-based crowdsourcing experiments can achieve comparable efficiency.
+Based on the analysis of the results, the advantages and disadvantages of social network-based crowdsourcing experiments and suggestions for successful experiments will be discussed.
+We conclude that social networks have the potential to serve as effective platforms for behavioral tests to gather in-depth data over time.

 Introduction

-Nowadays, online crowdsourcing has been one of the widely used methods to conduct behavioral experiments with a large number of people.
-In comparison to the traditional way of performing offline experiments: crowdsourcing on the Internet can collect large data with less efforts to recruit participants, set up the experimental environments, and run the experiments.
-(Wu et al., 2013) In addition, it has been shown that the quality of experimental results from crowdsourcing is almost the same to that from offline-recruited participants (Casler et al., 2013).
+Currently, online crowdsourcing has been one of the most widely used methods to conduct large-scale behavioral experiments.
+Compared to the traditional way of performing offline experiments, crowdsourcing on the Internet can collect large data sources with minimal effort to recruit participants, establish the experimental environments and run the experiments (Wu et al., 2013).
+In addition, the quality of experimental results from crowdsourcing is almost the same as that from offline-recruited participants (Casler et al., 2013).

 [Humanities Passage]

 2.1.
-Country (Music) Maleness is a Conflicted Identity
+Country (Music) Maleness is a Conflicted Identity.

-Country music at some points is seen as opposing a norm, valuing traditionalism and conservational values over the mainstream’s diverse but establishment views , with a regressive or even reactionary notion of masculinity (Tremmel 1995; Knox 2000; Bernstein 2016).
-A claim that runs counter to this view held that rural conservative masculinity is still seen as the most real masculine ideal in the united states (O’Reilly.
-2016).
-This interplaying between urban and country reflects Connell (1995) assertion that the dominant or hegemonic, form of masculinity at a certain place or time is a given that it will be contested, with the masculine ideals that are glorified in the country genre exist in contrast not only to the femininity ideals present within the genre but with the masculine images present in rock, rap and other genres as well that have masculine images.
-In effect, while country music maleness can be marginal or oppositional outside of the country music audience, it can at the same time be the hegemonic ideal within that audience
+Country music can be perceived as opposing a norm, by valuing traditional masculinity and conservational values over mainstream diversity (Tremmel 1995; Knox 2000; Bernstein 2016).
+A claim that runs counter to this view is that rural conservative masculinity remains the most masculine ideal in the United States (O’Reilly 2016).
+This interplay between urban and country reflects Connell’s (1995) assertion that the dominant or hegemonic form of masculinity at a certain place or time will be contested with the masculine ideals that are glorified in the country genre.
+This exists in contrast not only to the feminine ideals present within the genre, but with the masculine images present in rock, rap and other genres.
+In effect, while country music maleness can be marginal or oppositional outside of the country music audience, it can, at the same time, be the hegemonic ideal within that audience.